hackclub/jams/jams/singles/voxel-animation/en-US.md

 Here is a quick GIF of the proccess, if you want to verify! :D
 ![replit-fork-dot-gif](https://cloud-hz6v4e4i3-hack-club-bot.vercel.app/0replit-fork-dot-gif.gif)

 Well now congratulations!
-You are a **master** of forking projects, here is a celebrationary meme for you!
+You are a **master** of forking projects, here is a celebratory meme for you!
 <img src="https://cloud-lnspzc1vi-hack-club-bot.vercel.app/0meme_fork.jpg" width="35%"/>

 ### Explaining Replit